Darkstar1975/riftx-music/releases/the-cure-is-ours/metadata.md

-# 🎶 The Cure is Ours — Metadata
+# 🎶 The Cure is Ours by RIFTX — Metadata

 ## 📜 Lyrics Analysis